Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 1

 In order to find the window, assuming for the moment that $\alpha > 0$, we write

-Again, we replace $s_\alpha$ with $\widebar s_\alpha$.
-By definition, $\widebar s_\alpha$ satisfies
+Again, we replace $\spro_\alpha$ with $\widebar \spro_\alpha$.
+By definition, $\widebar \spro_\alpha$ satisfies

-Using the expressions for $d\widebar s_a/da$ and $\widebar H{}'(s)$ above, we find that
+Using the expressions for $d\widebar \spro_a/da$ and $\widebar H{}'(s) = 1/(2s)$ above, we find that

-since $\widebar s_a$ only varies by subleading order terms over $a \in [0,\alpha]$.
+since $\widebar \spro_a$ only varies by subleading order terms over $a \in [0,\alpha]$.
 The argument is analogous for $\alpha < 0$.

-We have now shown the desired result for $\widebar s_\alpha$, ie when approximating $W_1(sk)$ by $N(\ex{X_s},s)$.
-It will turn out that this approximation is sufficiently good for the results to pass over to the original case, ie to apply to $s_0$ and $t_0 = s_0k$.
-This is made rigorous with a local CLT.
+We have now shown the desired result for $\widebar \spro_\alpha$, ie when approximating $W_1(sk)$ by $N(\ex{X_s},s)$.
+It turns out that this approximation is sufficiently good for the results to pass over to the original case, ie to apply to $\spro_0$ and $\tpro_0 = \spro_0 k$.
+This is made rigorous in \cite[\S\ref{sec-p0:se}]{HOt:rcg:supp} via a local CLT.